 - Silk shirts, which tend to rustle and cause sound problems.
 Plus they often show perspiration marks

 - Hats, unless they are absolutely necessary.
-Hats can cast shadows which obscure your face and eyes.
+Hats can cast shadows that obscure your face and eyes.
 People are genetically programmed to look at faces.
 Don’t create a psychological barrier by obscuring half your face

 - Trendy fashion clothing, unless you are promoting fashion.
 The latest fads will quickly date your video